nicolasventer/Easy-React-Router/README.md

 ### Usage

-If `routes` folder does not exist, the plugin will create it with some example files.
+If the `routes` folder does not exist, the plugin will create it with some example files.
 And then, you can update the content of `index.tsx` file to render the `MainLayout` component:

 ```tsx